 Cornwall Wildlife Trust is hosting the Cornwall Beaver Project on behalf of a wider partnership of individuals and organisations including; University of Exeter, University of Southampton, University of Plymouth, CoaST and Woodland Valley Farm.

 A considerable amount of research has been carried out across Europe and we do not need to repeat what has already been done.
-The research objectives of the project have been chosen to focus on aspects that are less well understood, particularly in a lowland farmed landscape.
+The research objectives of our project have been chosen to focus on aspects that are less well understood, particularly in a lowland farmed landscape:

 • Hydrology - Professor Richard Brazier from University of Exeter will study how beavers affect the flow of water into and out of the project site.
-Flow equipment is already installed so that we get a year’s worth of baseline data before beavers are introduced.
+Flow equipment is already installed and we now have a year’s worth of baseline data before beavers are introduced.

-• Impact on fish - Dr Paul Kemp from Southampton University intends to add the Cornwall Project to his research on the impacts of beavers on migratory fish passage.
+• Impact on fish - Dr Paul Kemp from Southampton University intends to research the impacts of the Cornwall beavers on migratory fish passage.

-• Ecology - Kelly Moyes from University of Exeter will lead the ecological surveys, with a particular focus on amphibians and macro-invertebrates.
+• Ecology - Kelly Moyes from University of Exeter will lead the ecological surveys, with a particular focus on frogs, toads, newts and freshwater insects.